 - §1.
 The City shall pay employees weekly on the applicable Friday.
 Should the payroll office be scheduled for closure on a Friday, paychecks shall be issued on the preceding day.

 - §2.
-The City shall administer a payroll deduction plan for savings accounts in accordance with procedures of the Comptroller's Office.
+The City shall administer a payroll deduction plan for savings accounts in accordance with procedures of the Chief Financial Officer.

 - §3.
 The City shall endeavor to provide as much information on paychecks as employees desire within the capabilities of the computerized payroll system.
 Pay receipts currently specify:

 - a. base pay.

 - b. overtime pay.

 - c. other payments, hours and entitlements.

 - d. accrued benefit time.

 - e. deductions.

 - f. year-to-date deductions.

+- §4.
+All employees shall be enrolled in a Direct Deposit plan in accordance with procedures of the City's Chief Financial Officer.
+After the Direct Deposit plan is implemented, paystubs may be issued on paper or paperless as determined by the Chief Financial Officer.